 IslandWood has generously provided its beautiful, spacious grounds for this event, usually held from 11:00 AM to 3:00 PM on the Sunday closest to New Year's Day.
 BIJAC's acclaimed Kodomo no Tame Ni–For the Sake of the Children–pictorial history is on display, as is the latest in news about the Nidoto Nai Yoni–Let It Not Happen Again–Memorial.
 Other activities include performances by Seattle Kokon Taiko, various films about our community, and guided tours of the award winning IslandWood, school in the woods, campus.

 This event is free and donations for mochi are welcome.

-"The next Mochi Tsuki Celebration is tentatively scheduled for Sunday, January 4, 2015
+"The next Mochi Tsuki Celebration will be held Sunday, January 3, 2016

 There will be three short Taiko Drumming performances at 12:20, 1:20, and 2:20.
 Free tickets will be handed out on a first come, first served basis, 20-minutes prior to each show.
 Although we all love animals, pets are not allowed at IslandWood (service dogs excepted).